widalida26/ramachat/README.md

 - Developers: 4 people(2 front-end + 2 back-end)

 First web service project I developed.
-I was in charge of the backend.
+I was in charge of the back-end.
 The function I implemented is the CRUD of the bulletin board.